Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/mirroring/set-up-mirroring.md

     </div><div class="content">
     {: .callout-title}
 #### Note
-    The key to understanding how `Mirror Mode` works is to look at the spawned instances of the main model as *mirror images* of the main model, as seen through the `Mirror Planes`.
+    The key to understanding how `Mirroring Mode` works is to look at the spawned instances of the main model as *mirror images* of the main model, as seen through the `Mirror Planes`.
 This means that when looking through one of the half-transparent planes from the side of the main model, the instance you see through it should be rotated in a manner to look like the main model is reflected on the surface of the `Mirror Plane`.
     </div></div>

-3. Deactivate `Mirror Mode` to save the values.
+3. Deactivate `Mirroring Mode` to save the values.
 On export, the results will be written into the generated `SBC`-file.

 <br><br/>